-Before forming Murray Energy, Mr. Murray had a prestigious career with The North American Coal Corporation for thirty-one years, serving in all levels of management and ultimately as President and Chief Executive Officer.
+Before forming Murray Energy, Bob had a prestigious career with The North American Coal Corporation (North American) for thirty-one years, serving in all levels of management and ultimately as President and Chief Executive Officer.
 He started with North American while studying mining engineering at The Ohio State University and worked his way through virtually all engineering and operations positions until he was named Vice President-Operations in 1969.
-In this position, he was instrumental in marketing, assembling and building the Company’s large lignite reserves in North Dakota and Texas and in negotiating long-term coal sales arrangements for them that are still in effect.
+In this position, he was instrumental in marketing, assembling and building the company’s large lignite reserves in North Dakota and Texas and in negotiating long-term coal sales arrangements for them that are still in effect.

-From 1974 to 1983, Mr. Murray, also a graduate of the Harvard Graduate School AMP program, served as President of North American's Western Division and four subsidiary companies in North Dakota.
-In 1983, he returned to corporate headquarters in Cleveland as Executive Vice President-Operations, President and Chief Operating Officer and then President and Chief Executive Officer of North American and its subsidiaries.
+From 1974 to 1983, Bob served as President of North American’s Western Division and four subsidiary companies.
+In 1983, a professional engineer, private pilot, and a graduate of the Harvard School of Advanced Management Program, he was appointed Executive Vice President-Operations, President and Chief Operating Officer, and then President and Chief Executive Officer of North American and its subsidiaries.
 He left North American in 1987 to form Murray Energy.

-During his sixty-year mining career, Mr. Murray has received numerous safety, educational, engineering, leadership, professional, and philanthropic awards.
-He was past President of AIME and SME and has served as a leader and Board member for several national and state coal trade associations.
-He is a recognized authority on matters affecting the coal and minerals industries before Congress, the Administration and regulatory and other government agencies.
+During his sixty-year mining career, Bob has received numerous safety, educational, engineering, leadership, professional and philanthropic awards.
+He is a past-President of the American Institute of Mining, Metallurgical, and Petroleum Engineers (AIME) and the Society for Mining, Metallurgy and Exploration (SME), and has served as a leader and board member for several national and state coal trade associations.
+He is a recognized authority on matters affecting the coal and minerals industries before Congress, the Administration, regulatory and other government agencies.
 He is a respected spokesman on electricity availability, reliability, and affordability; on how political actions and regulations can adversely affect the electric power grid and consequently the economies of many regions of the country; and on what must be done to help preserve the coal mining industry and protect those jobs that provide affordable, reliable electricity to America.

-Mr. Murray, a professional engineer and private pilot, is a devoted family man who is well known for his philanthropic contributions to his local communities, the Boy Scouts of America, The Salvation Army, his church, to major universities and mining departments and to the Society of Mining, Metallurgy, & Exploration (SME).
-Throughout his career, he has always shown a very deep commitment to the safety of his employees and the welfare of his coal mining families.
+Bob is a devoted family man and is well known for his philanthropic contributions to his local communities, the Boy Scouts of America, the Salvation Army, his church, major universities and mining departments and SME.
+Throughout his life, he has always shown a very deep commitment to the safety of his employees and the welfare of his coal mining families.